Preface: Why This Collection Matters and How to Use It

 “The saddest aspect of life right now is that science gathers knowledge faster than society gathers wisdom.” — Isaac Asimov

 At Uplift, we believe that wisdom matters.
-That’s why we’re exploring the wisest selections from traditions around the world over the course of 52 weeks.
-With this collection, you can take your family or community on a journey through the major traditions in a year.
+That’s why we’re helping families explore the wisest selections from traditions around the world.

 Like any virtue, wisdom can be tricky to define because so many people disagree about what it means.

 And yet, most people generally agree that wisdom entails:

 - Forethought: Choosing what brings joy even when it’s difficult

-- Humility: Recognizing that even your most strongly held assumptions can be wrong
+- Humility: Recognizing that even the most strongly held assumptions can be wrong

 - Moderation: Following the middle way between extremes

 Human beings have celebrated wisdom for thousands of years through mythology, scripture, fables, parables, history, dialogue, and more.